Structure of the Italian Navy: Logistic Command

-The Logistic Command is headed by a vice admiral, who reports directly to the Chief of the Navy.
+The Logistic Command (Comando Logistico della Marina Militare - MARICOMLOG) is headed by a vice admiral, who reports directly to the Chief of the Navy.
 Based on Nisida island near Naples the command is responsible for the logistic support of the navy's units, bases and ships, as well as for the maintenance and operation of 157 lighthouses and 667 other navigational aid lights (including seamarks and buoys).